Spardutti/ITCrowd/README.md

 The api workflow is: you log in as admin, create a brand (you cant create a product without a brand ), create a product.
 As an user you can browser the products and search products by name.

+The client is hosted in GitHub, and the server is hosted in Heroku.

 ## ENDPOINTS

 The api expose various endpoints, as requested all are /products/${endpoint}